 If the answer is yes, congratulations!
 Homeownership is a rewarding journey and we’re excited to help you learn about it.

 Next, familiarize yourself with the responsibilities that come along with homeownership.
 Your current landlord is likely responsible for lawn care, snow removal, maintenance, and repair services.
 Once you own a house, those become your responsibilities.
 Are you ready to take on those tasks by yourself?
 If not, are you willing to pay someone to do them for you?

 In terms of finances, it’s important to know your numbers.
 What is your income?
 How much debt do you have?
 And what is your debt-to-income ratio?
-If you don’t know, this article may help you answer those questions.
+If you don’t know, this article or the video below may help you answer those questions.

-One of the biggest expenses when buying a home is the down payment.
+There are a lot of expenses that you need to budget for both when you’re buying a home and when you’re living in one.
+One of the biggest expenses when buying is the down payment.
 Many down payments are 10% to 20% of the home’s purchase price.
-However, the Federal Housing Administration offers some loans that only require 3.5% of the purchase price and offers a loan with no down payment required.
+However, the Federal Housing Administration offers some loans that only require 3.5% of the purchase price as well as a loan with no down payment required at all.

-If you don’t have the money to cover a down payment yet, are you willing to skip additional spending for for months, or even years to get there?
+If you don’t have the money to cover a down payment yet, are you willing to limit additional spending for months, or even years, to get there?

-You’ll also likely want to buy furniture and other items for your new home.
-It’s important to consider those expenses when assessing your financial readiness.
+When you move, you’ll likely want to buy furniture and other items for your new home.
+It’s important to consider those expenses when assessing your financial readiness too.

 Remember, everyone starts somewhere.
 Don’t get discouraged if you don’t check all the boxes right away.
 Buying a home is a journey, but it’s worth the time and effort.
 The more prepared you are up front, the easier the process will be along the way and the better you’ll feel in the end.